easonwong-de/Tab-Preview-On-Hover/README.md

     <img src="https://github.com/easonwong-de/Tab-Preview-On-Hover/blob/main/Badges/Get_Addon_Badge_Firefox.png?raw=true" width="178" height="48">
 </a>

-## What Does The Add-on & CSS theme Do
+## What Does the Add-on & CSS Theme Do

 With the add-on and the <a href="https://raw.githubusercontent.com/easonwong-de/Tab-Preview-On-Hover/main/CSS%20Theme/userChrome.css">supporting CSS theme</a>, tab preview will appear when a tab is hovered over.